Summer Staff and Volunteer Opportunities

 Benefits include room and board plus some program credit according to the length of your stay with us.
-Summer staff will also receive a stipend.
-Staff and volunteers have two days off per week, and in addition to the joy of benefiting others with your work, you are also able to join in the daily community meditation practice sessions and other group opportunities for practice and study.
+Staff and volunteers have two days off per week, and in addition to the joy of benefitting others with your work, you are also able to join in the daily community meditation practice sessions and other group opportunities for practice and study.

 The following departments are seeking volunteer assistance:

 Help us complete work on Atlantic Canada’s first hemp-lime masonry home, an innovative project which also includes passive solar, Forest Stewartship Council (FSC) certified timber, recycled materials, and renewable energy.
 Other exciting projects for the summer of 2014 included construction of a root cellar, expanding a forest trail system, and other infrastructure improvements.
 Volunteering in the Development department is an opportunity to learn about natural building, get valuable hands-on experience, and contribute to the making Dorje Denma Ling an example and inspiration for others in pursuing a sustainable future.

 Dorje Denma Ling welcomes facilities volunteers to help with building projects, repairs and outdoor projects.
 In particular we are seeking help for setting up for the Sakyong’s visit and Scorpion Seal.

 If you love cooking or helping in the kitchen, we welcome you to apply as a kitchen volunteer.
 Come and help prepare healthy and delicious meals for our core community and program participants.